-1. The arbitration system is dysfunctional
+1. The arbitration system

 In response, Fortune 1000 companies, began institutionalizing the use of alternative dispute resolution, particularly arbitration and mediation, praising their self-determination, confidentiality, cost savings, speed, and the preservation of relationships.
 Use of arbitration and mediation are often required by contract, but may also be chosen after litigation begins.